How to use BigQuery

 - Go here: https://console.cloud.google.com/bigquery

-- Log in with your email
+- Log in with your email - You'll need a gmail account.

-- Copy / paste the code below into the console and click “Run”
+- Copy / paste the code below into the console and click “RUN”

 SELECT title, sum(views) views

-FROM `bigquery-public-data.wikipedia.pageviews_2023`
+FROM `bigquery-public-data.wikipedia.pageviews_2024`

 WHERE DATE(datehour) > CURRENT_DATE() - 1